-The employee shall advise the supervisor at least two (2) hours prior to the start of the shift of his/her inability to report to work because of illness or injury, and the probable date of his/her return to work.
+The employee shall advise the supervisor prior to the start of the shift of his/her inability to report to work because of illness or injury, and the probable date of his/her return to work.

 Employees who are absent from work because of sickness shall contact their supervisor or the designated person in charge on a regular basis regarding the status of their condition and/or the anticipated date of return to work.